-Bake your whole head of cauliflower in a dutch oven or small baking pan, such as a pie pan – covered with foil or the lid of the dutch oven at 400°F for 30 minutes.
+Bake your cauliflower in a covered dutch oven or small baking pan, such as a pie pan - covered with foil at 400°F for 30 minutes.
+(Picture 6)

-Next, remove the foil or lid and bake at 425 degrees for 15 minutes to crisp up the outside.
+Next, remove the foil or lid and bake at 425°F for 15 more minutes to crisp up the outside.
+(Picture 7)

-How Do You Serve a Whole Roasted Cauliflower Head?
+How Do You Serve a Whole Roasted Cauliflower?

 How to Roast a Whole Head of Cauliflower